Caribbean Beauty & Personal Care Market 2025: Brands, Segments & Growth Drivers

 Which beauty brands dominate the Caribbean market?

 Multinational players Unilever and L'Oréal hold the strongest positions across the region.
-Unilever Caribbean Limited reported revenue of TT$173 million in 2024, with beauty and personal care brands comprising 55% of total revenue (Trinidad Newsday, 2025).
+Unilever Caribbean Limited reported revenue of TT$229.0 million for the financial year ended December 31, 2024, an increase of 11.8%, with beauty and personal care power brands comprising 56% of total revenue (Unilever Caribbean Limited audited financial statements, 2024).
 Regionally, homegrown brands including SACHA Cosmetics (Trinidad, 45+ years), Immortelle Beauty, and Kreyol Essence are growing in prominence.

 What is driving growth in natural beauty products across the Caribbean?